Yes, you should be able to breast feed after breast surgery, assuming that your milk ducts are preserved.

 Did you find this article interesting?
 Please share via Twitter, Facebook or Google Plus below.

-Dr. Roy Kim is a Plastic Surgeon in San Francisco, and specialized in surgery of the breast, face, and body.
+Roy Kim, MD is a Plastic Surgeon in San Francisco, and specialized in surgery of the breast, face, and body.